Book, workbook, and workshops.

 Earlier in my career, I held leadership and teaching roles in independent schools, with responsibilities spanning governance, technology integration, accreditation, and organizational restructuring.

-If you are interested in workshops, organizational assessments, or a focused collaboration related to the work above, you can start the conversation here.
-For 1:1 work, there is always a vetting process before anything is formal.
+If you are interested in workshops, organizational assessments, or a focused collaboration related to the work above, this is the place to begin.